codeconscious/codeconscious.github.io/index.md

 Welcome!
-I'm a software engineer based in Japan, and this is where I intend to share my learnings and thoughts related to software engineering.
+I'm a software engineer based in Japan, and this blog is where I share learnings, tips, and thoughts related to software engineering and computing in general.